niskb/Ghost-Kitchen/README.md

 Features:
 Uses API to get data.
-Data listing and filtering
+Data listing and filtering.
-Add data to order
+Add data to order.
-Use Java to get data back from database and show that you can transfer data between the database.
+Uses Java to get data back from database and show that you can transfer data between the database.

 # Presentation
 https://youtu.be/A5ipKiASf7Q

+# Notes
+Images of meals might not load if the link expires.
+Project still works without images.